By Frank | 31 July 2018 | 3905 Comments

 second-year biology students had an easier time learning new information if it was related to programs they were already studying.
 "If you don't immediately know the answer to a question, you could first try recalling what you already know about that topic.
 This might help you to come up with the right answer after all," concludes one of the researchers.

-retrieve information.
+In other words, the more widely knowledgeable we are about a subject, the easier it is to retain and retrieve information.
 So, read books and the news widely.
 The more you know, the more you'll be able to know.

 Recently Reviews

-Leave a Reply
+Read MoreLeave a Reply

 Your email address will not be published.Required fields are marked. *